lambdaschool-codegrade/web-45-web-sprint-challenge-advanced-web-applications-vchavarria1995/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.
+Tokens are strings of cryptic text stored client side that are used for authorization on the client side.
 2. What steps can you take in your web apps to keep your data secure?
+Having protected routes that require authentication.
 3. Describe how web servers work.
+The way web servers work is by displaying website content through storing, processing and delivering webpages to users through specific URLs.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Creates = post requests Read = get requests Update = put requests Delete = delete requests